 Data Loading (CSV, Excel, SQL, APIs)#

-Welcome to the Great Data Buffet, where we feast on CSVs, Excel sheets, SQL databases, and even APIs.
+Welcome to the Great Data Buffet, where we feast on CSVs, Excel sheets, SQL databases, APIs — and even understand what data truly means.

 🧠 Why This Matters#